microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

->**Note:** Multi-root functionality is currently only available in the Insiders build until we are confident enough that we can make it available in Stable.
+>**Note:** Multi-root functionality is currently only available in the Insiders build.
+We will make it available in Stable at the end of the October iteration.
+We are now inviting extension authors to update their extensions if they are impacted.
 To try it out, grab our Insiders build from [https://code.visualstudio.com/insiders](https://code.visualstudio.com/insiders).

 ## Synopsis